The Selection Process

 Methods of Selection

 As a panel, you must decide on the methods of selection to be used to fill the vacancy to ensure you hire the best candidate for the post.
-The interview can be complemented by other carefully selected techniques which may include video questions, presentations, psychometric assessments, group exercises, assessment centres, case studies or in-tray exercises.
+The interview can be complemented by other carefully selected techniques which may include presentations, psychometric assessments, group exercises, assessment centres, case studies or in-tray exercises.

 There is no “one-size fits all” solution to selection and you should choose the combination of selection methods most appropriate for the role.
 By doing this there is a better chance of getting it right first time.